demisto/content/Packs/ClarotyXDome/Integrations/XDome/XDome_description.md

 * **XDome public API base URL**: Enter your Claroty base url.
 For additional information please refer to the Integration Guide inside the Claroty Dashboard.
 * **API Token**: Enter your API token (generated in the xDome dashboard)
 * **The initial time to fetch from**: Define the initial starting time to fetch incidents.
 For example, if you enter 7 days, the incidents from the previous seven days will be fetched.
+* **Maximum number of incidents per fetch**: Limit the maximum number of incidents to fetch per fetching-interval
 * **Fetch only unresolved Device-Alert Pairs**: Choose this option to only fetch unresolved device-alert pairs.
 * **Alert Types Selection**: Select the required alert types.
 * **Incidents Fetch Interval**: Define how often the incidents should be fetched.
 For example, if you enter 5 minutes, the incidents will be fetched every five minutes.